 There are various Horse Breeds and pony in the world, but all are not used as the racehorse.
 Racing horses require some special characteristics and features.
 Moreover, the most important thing is the breeding history of that individual horse.
 A well-recorded data regarding sire( Father) and dam( mother) performance in racing and breeding history should be maintained and well known to you.
 You may study the pedigree books or stud books to know the detail pieces of information.
 Previous records and physical performance may help you to choose the best horses for racing.

 Arabian Horse is the most popular Race Horse breeds of the world having high intelligence, stamina, spirit, trainability, beauty, and gentle disposition.
 The Arabian horses originated in the Arabian Peninsula and spread throughout the world through trade and war.
 Arabian horses are the most popular racing horse nowadays.

 Arabian horses are the small compact horse with a small head, broad forehead, large nostrils, deep chest, well muscular body, short back, and straight tail.
 The average body weight ranges from 350 to 600 kgs and height from 14.1 to 15.1 hand (57 to 61 inches).
 It is the oldest horse breeds of the world, and all other breeds of horses found an Arabian bloodline.

-The color of Arabian horses vary from a bay, grey, chestnut, black and roan, sabino color never found in Arabian horses.
-The Arabian horse is the most popular breed horse that widely used in racing, showing purpose, equestrian sports, movie, parade, circus and other places.
-In racing Arabian horse is unparalleled to other breeds.
+The color of Arabian horses vary from a bay, gray, chestnut, black and roan, sabino color never found in Arabian horses.
+The Arabian horse is the most popular breed horse that widely used in racing, showing purpose, equestrian sports, movies, parade, circus and other places.
+In a racing Arabian horse is unparalleled to other breeds.